Rayup0124/AI-CHATBOT/README.md

 - Students applying OOP in practical projects

 🎓 About
-This project was developed for an Object-Oriented Programming course assignment at the University of Technology Sydney (UTS).
+This project was developed for an Object-Oriented Programming course assignment at the University of Technology Sarawak (UTS).

 📬 Contact